 Join the I-40 at Kingman, then turn north onto Highway 64 at Williams.
 This will take you right up to the canyon.

-When you've finished exploring and admiring the stunning views, continue east on Highway 64 until it joins Highway 89 at Cameron.
+After exploring and admiring the stunning views, continue east on Highway 64 until it joins Highway 89 at Cameron.
 This road will take you through many miles of desert landscape, passing Vermilion Cliffs National Monument.

 To visit Zion National Park hop onto Highway 9 before returning to Highway 89.